SunGard-Labs/sg-protractor-tools/example/README.md

 ## Run tests
 - Start server by executing `grunt serve`.
 Server will be available at `http://localhost:9000` by default
-- Run e2e tests by executing `grunt protractortest`
+- Run e2e tests by executing `grunt protractor`